 Built in 1419, the monastery preserves thousands of Buddha statues, many of which were brought to Lhasa from India and inner China in ancient times.
 The treasures in the monastery contain the image of gilded Chenrezi and the Bodhisattva of Compassion.

-Taking an area of 115,000 square meters, the monastery is divided into two parts by pathways.
+Taking up nearly 30 acres (115,000 square meters), the monastery is divided into two parts by pathways.
 The eastern section includes The Tsokchen (Great Assembly Hall) and the Homdong Kangtsang (dwelling place), while the western section has the three colleges of the Sera Je Tratsang, the Sera Me Tratsang, and the Ngkapa Tratsang of Gelug.
 The Tsokchen in the northeast of the monastery is an administrative center and the assembly hall.
 As the largest hall, the Tsokchen is composed of squares in front of the hall, scripture hall and five Buddha halls.

-The Ngkapa Tratsang, the smallest one, was a three storied construction built in 1419 by Jetsun Kunkhen Lodroe Rinchen Senge.
+The Ngkapa Tratsang, the smallest one, was a three-storied construction built in 1419 by Jetsun Kunkhen Lodroe Rinchen Senge.
 It has an assembly hall and two chapels in the first floor.
-The second floor had the images Amitayus and eight ‘Medicine Buddha’.
+The second floor had depictions of Amitayus and eight ‘Medicine Buddha.’

 Admission Fee: 55RMB, Free for Tibetan

 Open Time: 9:00 to 18:00 (the most halls are closed at 15:00, watch the debates)